Maxzx721/Maxzx721/README.md

 ### Hi there 👋
 My name is Max.
-I am currently a sophomore in computer science at The Chinese University of Hong Kong.
+I am currently a Year 3 computer science student at The Chinese University of Hong Kong.

 - 🔭 I’m currently working on my personal project.
 - 🌱 I’m currently learning different programming language to have fun!